Volume Two

 [Got it.]

-The first underground floor didn't have many monsters either, so the reinforcement group should be able to manage it somehow.
+The first underground floor didn't have many monsters either, so the reinforcement group should be able to manage somehow.

-Amending her plans, Ilya received a transmission from the voice she heard most often in this town.
+Adjusting her plans, Ilya received a transmission from the voice she heard most often in this town.

 [Ilya, what should Bard do now?]